Solomon equations for qubit and two-level systems: Insights into non-Poissonian quantum jumps: Special solutions

 and

 Note, when expressing this solution as a continuous function $z(m) = (m / 2 + 1/4 + \delta(m) / 2)^2 = (m + 1/2 + \delta(m))^2 / 4$, the TLSs with negative and positive detuning have to be considered.
-In order to compare this result with the one from the distribution defined in \eref{eq_rates_quadratic} a factor of four must be used for the parameter $a$.\\
+To compare this result with the one from the distribution defined in \eref{eq_rates_quadratic}, the parameter $a$ must be scaled by a factor of 4.

 Next, we discuss the distribution defined in \eref{eq_gamma_d}, which can be solved analytically for integer values $d > 1$.
 We only present the illustrative calculations of $d = 3$ and $d = 4$.
 For $d = 4$ it holds